Dan2552/branch/README.md

   - Warns if the remote branch has diverged and prompts on whether you want to keep your local branch or to reset with the remote
 - Formatted list of most recent branches with `--list` argument

-## Future plans
+## Future ideas/plans

 - Recording base branch when creating a new one
 - Suggestion to rebase if it detects that you should (i.e. automatic `git pull --rebase` and `git rebase origin/base-branch`)
 - Nicer flow for rebasing (visual representation of progress)
-- clear indication of files in conflict (as well as automatic indication of when you have resolved them!)
+- clear indication of files in conflict (as well as automatic indication of when you have resolved them)